Cheryl L. Mason

-Cheryl L. Mason is an American attorney and Inspector General for the Department of Veterans Affairs appointed by President Donald Trump.
+Cheryl Lee Mason is an American attorney and Inspector General for the Department of Veterans Affairs appointed by President Donald Trump.

-First Trump Administration
+First Trump administration

 From November 2017 until August 2022, she served as the fourth Senate-confirmed first woman and military spouse Chairman of the Board of Veterans' Appeals.
 In 2020, she was named a PREVENTS Task Force Ambassador, Along with Lead Ambassador Second Lady Karen Pence.
 PREVENTS was the first national public health campaign to address suicide prevention.
 Previously Mason served as Deputy Vice Chairman, Chief Veterans Law Judge, and Veterans Law Judge at the Board.

-Second Trump Administration
+Second Trump administration

 Mason was nominated for Assistant Secretary of Veterans’ Affairs for Accountability and Whistleblower Protection on March 10, 2025.
 The nomination was withdrawn on May 6, 2025.
 On the same day, Mason was nominated for Inspector General of the Department of Veterans’ Affairs.
 The Senate Veterans Affairs Committee (SVAC) held a hearing on the nomination on June 4, 2025 and subsequently favorably reported on the nomination on June 11, 2025.
 The Senate invoked cloture and confirmed the nomination on July 31, 2025.
 She Assumed Office on August 4, 2025.